 OIC and Cerulli Associates teamed up for the first time to get a better understanding of the behavior of advisors who use options strategies with clients and those who do not.
 More than 600 advisors across various distribution channels were surveyed on how, when and why they used options.

 Read the full study and view more findings.

-OIC is an industry cooperative funded by OCC and the U.S. options exchanges to provide free and unbiased education to investors and financial advisors about the benefits and risks of exchange-traded equity options.
-Managed by OCC, OIC offers education through the Options Education Program, which includes live seminars, self-directed online courses, mobile tools, podcasts, webinars and live help.
-OIC's Roundtable is the independent governing body of the Council and is comprised of representatives from the exchanges, member brokerage firms and OCC.
+Celebrating its 25th anniversary, OIC is an industry resource provided by OCC, the world’s largest equity derivatives clearing organization.
+Its mission is to provide free and unbiased education to retail investors, financial advisors and institutions about the benefits and risks of exchange-listed options.
+OIC offers education which includes webinars, online classes, podcasts, videos, investing tools, and live help.
+OIC’s Roundtable is OIC’s advisory group and is comprised of representatives from the exchanges, member brokerage firms and OCC.
 For more information on the educational services OIC provides for investors, visit www.OptionsEducation.org.

 About Cerulli Associates

 Headquartered in Boston with offices in London and Singapore, Cerulli Associates is a global research and consulting firm that provides financial institutions with guidance in strategic positioning and new business developments.
 Our analysts blend industry knowledge, original research, and data analysis to bring perspectives to current market conditions and forecasts for future developments.
 Cerulli’s research product line includes the Cerulli Report series, the Cerulli Edge series, and Cerulli Lodestar.